osg-htc/docs/docs/data/stashcache/install-cache.md

     * An authenticated cache instance requires the following ports open:
         * Inbound TCP port 8443 for authenticated file access via HTTPS
         * Outbound UDP port 9930 for reporting to `xrd-report.osgstorage.org` and `xrd-mon.osgstorage.org` for monitoring
-* __Hardware requirements:__ We recommend that a cache has at least 10Gbps connectivity, 1TB of
+* __Hardware requirements:__
+    * A cache serving the OSDF federation as a regional cache should have at least:
+        * 8 cores
+        * 40 Gbps connectivity
+        * 50-200 TB of NVMe disk for the cache partition; you may distribute the disk, e.g., by using an NVMe-backed Ceph pool, if you cannot fit that much disk into a single chassis
+        * 24 GB of RAM
+    * A cache being used to serve data from the OSDF to a single site should have at least:
+        * 8 cores
+        * 40 Gbps connectivity
- disk space for the cache directory, and 12GB of RAM.
+        * 2 TB of NVMe disk for the cache partition
+        * 24 GB of RAM

 As with all OSG software installations, there are some one-time steps to prepare in advance: